Setting up a UserGate proxy server

 -

-You can also add other content filtering rules.
-We don't recommend adding multiple parameters to the same rule.
-The rule might not trigger in this case.
+You can add more content filtering rules.
+When doing that, avoid adding multiple settings to the same rule; otherwise, it might not trigger.

 Set up SSL inspection

-By default, UserGate uses its own CA (Default)
+By default to decrypt traffic, UserGate uses the CA (Default)

-certificate to decrypt traffic.
-You can also add your own certificate.
+certificate but you can also add your own certificate.

 To add a certificate: